 Viterbo University has received approval for the Doctoral Degree in Counselor Education and Supervision from the Higher Learning Commission (HLC) of the North Central Association.
-The Counselor Education and Supervision program will be submitting a self-study in the pursuit of CACREP Accreditation.
+The Counselor Education and Supervision program has submitted a self-study and completed a site review visit in the pursuit of CACREP Accreditation.